RBL1992/home/README.md

 ## Usage

-To see the following functionality live, head to the lnk above and log in with the following credentials:
+To see the following functionality live, head to the link above and log in with the following credentials:
 - email: test@example.com
 - password: 12345678